MBA Admissions

 The Best MBA Programs for Technology

 2023 was a tough year for graduating MBAs looking to enter the technology industry.
-As a result of hiring too many people during the pandemic and the threat of a recession, major tech companies that reliably recruited MBAs instead implemented hiring freezes while laying off over 250,000 workers.
-The good news is that the technology industry is...
+Tech companies over-hired during the pandemic.
+Now, facing recession threats, these same companies implemented hiring freezes.
+They laid off over 250,000 workers.
+The good news is that the technology industry is expected to recover in 2024 as the economy improves and over-hiring adjusts....

 Decoding Your Undergraduate Transcript for MBA Admissions